168ting/NCU-LaTeX-Thesis-Templates/README.md

 ## Usage

 1. Download the desired template.
-2. Upload the files to Overleaf.
+2. Upload the `.zip` file to Overleaf.
 3. Compile with the appropriate LaTeX compiler. ( use `XeLaTex` )

 ## Note